jmmather10/482-Furuta-Pendulum/README.md

 ><br>% Jx:            moment of inertia                              (kg.m^2)<br/>
 ><br>% Bx:            Viscous damping coefficient as seen at the element axis (N.m.s/rad)<br/>
 ><br><br/>
+>
+Utilization of the Simulink system introduced a big learning curve for the project, without much prior experience the team struggled with using the application.
+Once some of the code was being introduced into simulink to create outputs required for Coppelia Sim a warning/error for the swingup simulink file occured because of a requirement to have a quarc_library downloaded and implimented and this was not provided in the software file, so this library has been requested from quanser.com for use in the project.
+The simulation for the rotpen_bal has thrown an error due to a possible "singularity" in the file or a need for a possible reduction in step size.

   # Model Simulation